Guinness World Records: Evolution

 A number of spin-off books and television series have also been produced.
 Guinness World Records bestowed the record of "Person with the most records" on Ashrita Furman of Queens, New York, in April 2009; at that time, he held 100 records.

 In 2005, Guinness designated 9 November as International Guinness World Records Day to encourage breaking of world records.
 In 2006, an estimated 100,000 people participated in over 10 countries.
 Guinness reported 2,244 new records in 12 months, which was a 173% increase over the previous year.
 In February 2008, NBC aired The Top 100 Guinness World Records of All Time and Guinness World Records made the complete list available on their website.

 The popularity of the franchise has resulted in Guinness World Records becoming the primary international authority on the cataloguing and verification of a huge number of world records.

 List of discontinued Guinness World Records

 Over its history, numerous world record categories have been discontinued.
-This list may include that the record poses a threat to health or the environment.
+This list may include that the record poses a threat to health, safety, or the environment.